PhlexPlexico/3input/README.md

 ## Viewing the Output
 In order to view this, there is currently a _very_ rudimentary implementation within this repository.
 There will hopefully be another project in the near future here for client side to show the outputs on PC.

 To run this viewier, please make sure [Python3](https://www.python.org/) is installed.
 Once you launch 3Input from the Launcher, it will show your IP.
-Run it by calling `python main.py "127.0.0.1"` where the IP address is your 3DS' IP.
+Write this down and press A to start 3Input on your 3DS.
+Then, run the viewer by calling `python main.py "127.0.0.1"` where the IP address is your 3DS' IP.
+No port needed!

 ![3DS Viewer](assets/viewer.png)